1 9 6 2 – 1 9 6 3 (USA)

 27 x 60/30 minute episodes

-Eddie Walker (vaudeville star Eddie Foy Jr.) from New York City and Tommy Finch (Victor Maddern) from London had been buddies during World War II and decide to swap teenage daughters Patty (Lynn Loring) and Heather (Judy Carne) for 12-months.
+Eddie Walker (vaudeville star Eddie Foy Jr.) from New York City and Tommy Finch (Victor Maddern) from London had been buddies during World War II and decide to swap teenage daughters Patty (Lynn Loring) and Heather (Judy Carne in her sitcom debut) for 12-months.

 Eddie and Tommy agree to house and feed each other’s daughters while they pursue their dreams – English Heather wants to make it big in modelling and American Patty wants to study at RADA (the Royal Academy of Dramatic Art) in London.